Archery at the Summer Olympics: 2012 changes

 The individual match system was completely overhauled for the 2012 Olympics, though the single elimination with bronze medal match format was retained.
 The matches now consisted of sets.
 Each set comprised both archers shooting three arrows.
 The archer with the best score in the set received two points; if the set was drawn, each archer received one point.
 The match would continue until one archer reached six points.
 If the match was tied after five sets, a single arrow shoot-off was held with the closest arrow to center winning.

 Team

 The team event uses the results of the same ranking round as the individual competition to determine seeding for the teams.
 The team's three individual archers' scores are summed to get a team ranking round score.
 The competition thereafter is a single-elimination bracket, with the top 4 teams receiving a bye into the quarterfinals.
 The semifinal losers face each other in the bronze medal match.
 The set format from the individual competition was not used in 2012, but was used beginning in 2016.
 In team matches prior to 2016, each archer shot 8 arrows, with the best overall team score (for the total of 24 arrows) winning the match.
 Beginning with 2016, the set format (with each archer shooting two arrows per set for a total of six arrows per team per set) is used.
+The teams score 2 set points for every match won, if a tie occurs both teams will be given 1 point each. the first team to reach 5 set points wins.